Wildcard Masks in ACLs Explained

 Wildcard mask 0.255.255.255 00000000.11111111.11111111.11111111

-This process is much easier than it looks.
-To create a wildcard mask for a subnet, all you need to do is reverse the value of the subnet mask.
+To create a wildcard mask for a subnet, reverse the value of the subnet mask.
 If the subnet mask contains the value 1, then use the value 0 in the wildcard mask.
-If the subnet mask contains the value 0, use the value 1 in the wildcard mask.
+If the subnet mask includes the value 0, use the value 1 in the wildcard mask.

 The following table shows some subnet masks and their relative wildcard masks.